-As I have mentioned, VMOS is apps cloner app.
-It enables a separate OS on your Android device.
+VMOS also called VMOS Lite, enables a separate OS on your Android device.
 The newly installed OS behaves differently than the already installed one.
 The app (emulator) comes with a few already installed services including, Google Play, browser, the import apps manager, and a couple more.
-You can import the already installed apps on the device or install apps from the Play Store.
+You can import the previously installed apps on the device or install apps from Google Play Store.

 Storage and installation

 The installation space is over 320 MB while it occupies over 1.2 GB of storage after installing completely.
-Once, it is downloaded from the Play Store; it takes some time to install the internal components.
-It can take up to 10 minutes for the app to fully install.
+Once it is downloaded from Google Play Store; it takes some time to install the internal components, and it can take up to 10 minutes for the app to fully install.

 Interface and features

 The next part of the VMOS review is the interface.
 The interface is like a new Android device.
-The installed Android version is Android Lollipop which is reasonably old.
+The installed Android version is Android Lollipop which is reasonably old, but okay to use.
 A floating icon which can be placed on the edge is the VMOS settings pop-up.
 The pop-up includes minimise, tasks manager, restart VMOS, home, and notification options.
 You can also swipe from the top to open the notification panel.
 Swiping from the top can sometimes open the built-in notification panel, so you’ll have to be careful there.

-The app can change device settings, including, Bluetooth and Wi-Fi.
-The settings menu comes with the resolution, floating window, virtual button settings, and the system settings options.
+The app can change device settings, including Bluetooth and Wi-Fi.
+The settings menu comes with the resolution, floating window, virtual button, and the system settings options.
 The system settings, of course, contain the device settings.

-The floating window is part of the VMOS review because it’s something unique.
 When the emulator is minimised, a free option displays on the screen.
 The option opens the pop-up screen of the app.
 From there, you can open the app, mute the volume, rotate the screen, and pin the pop-up window.
 With the pin option, the floating window will be visible until you manually close it.
-Unfortunately, there isn’t an option to power off the OS with that floating window option.
-Although, you can end the task from the manager to turn off the emulator.
+Unfortunately, there isn’t an option to power off the OS within the floating window pop-up.

-Well, there is always something positive and negative.
+Well, there is always positives and negatives.
 We have already discussed the useful features; let’s talk about the adverse effects of the app.